ENTJs are natural leaders!

-The ENTJ is the natural leader – just ask them!
-They are confident, authoritative and will take the lead in situations – especially one that calls for organization and marshaling of the troops.
-They don’t hesitate and their directness can often leave others reeling in their wake as the ENTJ will have little time for anything they’d see as woolly or obtrusive.
+They are confident, authoritative, and will take the lead in situations, especially one that calls for organization and marshaling of the troops.
+They don’t hesitate, and their directness can often leave others reeling in their wake.

-Their desire to get the job done, moving from A-Z in the shortest possible time-frames, and using the quickest possible route
+Their desire to get the job done, move from A to Z in the shortest possible time frame, and use the quickest possible route may mean that ENTJs may neglect the niceties of thanking people and showing them that they are appreciated.

 • Frank and decisive